 Dr Andrea Hollomotz

-Lecturer in Social Research Methods, Disability and Deviance
+Lecturer in Disability and Crime

 I am interested in supervising students on a broad range of topics.
 The list below highlights some of my areas of expertise.

 - Disability studies with a focus on sex, sexuality, ‘vulnerability’ and crime (disabled victims and offenders), in particular sexual violence and hate crime; learning difficulties, self-advocacy and professional practice: